- Tuesday June 06, 2023

 (This mantra is not about denial of illness and its related side effects.
 Rather it is reminding us not to allow our illness to dominate our entire life.)

-Join Trudy Boyle for this new program offered at Sorrento Centre.
+Join Trudy Boyle for this new program offered in partnership with Naramata Centre.

 This interactive program takes a wholehearted approach to living with intractable illnesses.
 Newly diagnosed; post treatment; active treatment and caregivers – you are all welcome!
 It is an opportunity to step back, ask questions, learn new skills, meet new people, and take a fresh look at what it means to co-exist with illness and still flourish.
 It is warm, welcoming, and practical.

 My style of teaching during each session is to incorporate poetry, beauty, music, storytelling, humour and what we can practically do to improve the quality of our everyday living.
 And always lots of opportunity for discussion, break out rooms when helpful, and adapting this material to your needs.